 It may be as simple as tracking your expenses for a month and setting up a monthly budget.
 Or, you may need to set up a manageable debt repayment plan to regain control of your finances.
 And, it’s perfectly fine if your first steps are small.

-One small, simple step that may help you keep better track of your finances is to sign up for a SoFi Money® cash management account.
+One small, simple step that may help you keep better track of your finances is to sign up for a checking and savings account with SoFi Checking and Savings®.

-With SoFi Money, you can earn competitive interest, spend, and save–all in one place.
+With SoFi Checking and Savings, you can earn competitive interest, spend, and save–all in one place.
 And, you can easily track your weekly spending right in the dashboard of the SoFi app.